evmar/jjtut/jj.md

 - `jj new` can create commits anywhere, producing a non-linear history
 - `jj squash`: squashes a commit into its parent
-- the "squash" workflow involves creating new commits any time you want to make a change
+- the "squash" workflow create new commits any time you want to make a change
 - edits may produce conflicts, which show up in the history
 - fixing conflicting files in a conflicting commit implicitly fixes the conflict state that that commit and possibly downstream ones

 ## Remaining outline/notes